stagalamay/MessageObfuscation/README.md

 ## Step 1: Message Translation via `diropql`

-Text input is first compiled into a minimalist esolang that mimics Brainf\*\*\* behavior, using the alphabet `diropql`.
-Each character in the message is encoded into `diropql` instructions that increment memory cells and print characters.
+Text input is compiled into a custom minimalist language using the diropql alphabet.
+This language encodes characters by incrementing virtual memory cells and outputting the resulting values.

 ---